Making Your Landing Page Convert

 Understand your customers’ purchasing behaviour

-You need to know your customer inside out, especially when it comes to their purchasing behaviour.
+You need to know your potential customer inside out, especially when it comes to their purchasing behaviour.
 Are they looking for a swift purchase with no friction, or do they need more information and support before they can make the right choice?
 Do they want to use a mobile phone or tablet to complete the transaction, or are they desktop browsers?
 Have they purchased from you before, or are they first-time customers?

 Understanding this behaviour by identifying different customer personas is critical as you craft a landing page ripe for conversion.
+Giving visitors easy ways to contact you by email, call or to fill out a form to seek more information will help as part of conversion rate optimisation.

 Express yourself authentically